 There have been a lot of improvements made since the original C-Leg was introduced in 1997.
 With the advancement of computer processing power, bluetooth control, smart phone apps and other developments, the knee systems that are providing the most function and efficiency for a bilateral above knee prosthetic user still utilize the basic hardware framework of the C-Leg...an array of sensors fed into a microprocessor to regulate the hydraulic fluid by motorized valves.

 The Genium X3, Genium and C-Leg 4 all use several sensors including a gyroscope and 100 times per second processing to make more accurate control of the motorized valves.
 The gyroscope tells the knee where it is in 3D space, similar to a Nintendo Wii Game controller.
 This makes the knee much safer when taking steps backwards, preventing an unexpected collapse.
 All three knee system provide consistent hydraulic yielding when walking down hills, ramps or stairs to give the user regulated support lowering them naturally with each step.
 The Genium X3 and Genium feature 5 day battery life, 5 additional programmable modes, walk to run function, deliberate stance lock for bilateral users and a stair climbing function to allow for step over step stair assent.
 They both also include the OPG (optimized physiological gate) functionality that provides natural and computer regulated stance flexion as well as very smooth and natural walking gate.
 The Genium X3 is water and corrosion proof with an IP68 rating.
-The Genium is splash proof and rated IP54 while the C-Leg 4 is rated IP67, both can be exposed to fresh water, not salt water or corrosive liquids.
+The Genium and C-Leg 4 are splash proof and rated to IP67, both can be exposed to fresh water, not salt water or corrosive liquids.
 The overall build height has been reduced for these three systems from the previous C-Leg design, allowing individuals with longer residual limbs to utilize more energy storing foot systems.

 It takes a clinical expert with years of immersion with successfully fitting individuals with bilateral above knee limb loss in order to achieve the most efficient results and maximum functional outcome.
 Please check out our media library to see microprocessor knee systems in action from bilateral users that depend on their prosthetics full time in their daily lives.